AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/pages-templates.md

 ### Initial Content configurations

 1. Switch to **Initial Content** mode.
 1. Add a **Title** component to the **Content container**.
-This will act as the Article title.
+This acts as the Article title.
 When it is left empty, it will automatically display the current page's Title.
 1. Add a second **Title** component beneath the first Title component.
     * Configure the component with the text: "By Author".
-This will be a text placeholder.
+This is a text placeholder.
     * Set the type to be `H4`.
 1. Add a **Text** component beneath the **By Author** Title component.
 1. Add a **Title** component to the **Side Rail Container**.